 Both of which are fairly poor reasons to completely discount an exercise.

 In fact, I suspect one of the reasons bodybuilders became so enamored of cable crossovers following benching is because they weren’t using their pecs to bench in the first place.
 So they would throw around a bunch of weight to impress their buddies and then go get some actual pec stimulation on the crossover cables.

 To understand what I’m going to describe, you need to understand what the pecs actually do.
 While they have several other minor functions, their primary function is to pull the upper arm (the humerus) across the body towards the midline.
-That’s what cable crossovers, flyes or the pec deck train.
-For the technically minded, this is called adduction (in this case it’s actually called horizontal adduction but I’ll spare you the distinction).
-Adduction means bringing something towards the midline of the body.
+Technically this is called horizontal humeral ADDuction.

 - Extending at the elbow

-- Keeping your shoulder blades pinned back.
+- Keeping you shoulder blades pinned back.
 This is important because, as soon as your upper back rounds, you will have little success using your pecs.
-I’ll detail this aspect of bench pressing in a future article.

 For this part, I want you to put one of your hands on the opposite pec (i.e. left hand on right pec as shown below).
-Now perform a dumbbell flye movement as shown below.
-Focus on feeling the pec pulling the upper arm across the body.
-As above, this is what happens when you do flyes or the pec deck.
-This step is just to get you feeling what the pec is doing.
+Now perform a dumbbell flye/pec deck movement as shown below.
+The goal is to feel the pec pulling the upper arm across the body just like you do when you do flyes or a pec deck.
+This step is simply about feeling what the pec is doing.

 - Bench Press Variations